 I’m Ready to Foster!

-When you decide that you're ready, please send an e-mail to the CCHS Medical Care Supervisor, Karen Simmons, at Karen@cuhumane.org.
+When you decide that you're ready, please send an e-mail to the CCHS Medical Care Manager, Karen Simmons, at Karen@cuhumane.org.
 Karen will likely set up a time to meet with you and if it seems that fostering will be a good fit for you and CCHS, you’ll be asked to fill out a foster application.

 Eligibility: You must be 21 years of age, live in a place that allows pets, and have reliable transportation.
 You also must have the time and ability to bring foster animals back to the shelter for appointments with the Medical Staff as needed.

 Once you’re an approved foster, you will be provided with a handbook about fostering, and you will be asked to fill out the Illinois Dept. of Agriculture license form, and write a check for $25.00 (this is a once-yearly licensing fee.)
 Once that’s complete, you’re ready to foster!

 The CCHS staff will start you off with relatively “easy” cases, while you get used to the process.

 You might bring home a frightened cat who just needs love and affection, or a couple of puppies to play with for a week or two before getting into the more difficult foster animals.

 The CCHS medical staff is available 7 days a week from 8-4:30 if you have any questions or concerns about your foster animal(s).
 A member of the medical staff carries a pager 24 hours a day, and you will be provided with the pager number so that you can always reach someone in the event of an emergency.
 We will also put you in contact with other foster parents who can mentor you in the process.